viktorgkw/Mocha-Chai-Testing/README.md

 https://dev.to/wakeupmh/debugging-mocha-tests-in-vscode-468a
 ```

+## Folders 📂
+The test is in the tests folder.
+The functions are in utils folder.

-## Thanks for checking out the repository!
+## Thanks for checking out the repository! 💚